 Functional Characterization of Tumor-Derived Mediators in Cancer Cachexia

 Cancer cachexia is a multifactorial syndrome characterized by involuntary weight loss, reduced muscle strength, and atrophy, driven by metabolic dysregulation and anorexia induced by cancer.
 This systemic disorder affects multiple organs, significantly impairing the quality of life and prognosis of cancer patients.
 While significant progress has been made in understanding its pathomechanisms, key aspects remain to be fully elucidated, and effective treatment strategies are still needed.
 Despite the multifactorial nature of cancer cachexia, in which tumor-host metabolic interactions play a key role, tumor-secreted mediators are pivotal in initiating the wasting process.
-Although some phase II clinical trials target known cachexia mediators, these factors may be central only in a subset of patients, suggesting a certain degree of heterogeneity in the composition of factors driving cachexia development.
+Although some phase II clinical trials target known cachexia mediators, these factors may be central only

+in a subset of patients, suggesting a certain degree of heterogeneity in the composition of factors driving cachexia development.
 This underscores the critical need to identify and functionally characterize novel tumor-derived mediators.

 To this end, we employed innovative quantitative secretome analysis method combining click chemistry, pulsed stable isotope amino acid labeling and mass-spectrometry detection.
-This technology allowed us to selectively enrich and quantify secreted proteins from cell lines under optimal culture conditions (i.e. in the presence of serum), thereby identifying proteins differentially secreted between the well-established cachexia-inducing cell line Colon 26 (C26) and non-inducing MC38 colon carcinoma cells.
+This technology allowed us to selectively enrich and quantify secreted proteins from cell lines under optimal culture conditions (i.e. in the presence of serum), thereby identifying proteins differentially secreted between the well-established cachexia-inducing cell line Colon 26 (C26) and noninducing MC38 colon carcinoma cells.
+In this project, we aim to test and characterize the role of these candidate proteins in cancer cachexia using in vitro models, with the ultimate goal of identifying new potential mediators of cachexia and therapeutic targets for treatment.

 Specifically, we will: a) characterize the expression and secretion of these proteins across a panel of cancer cell lines; b) perform gain- and loss-of-function experiments, including overexpression in non-cachexia-inducing cells and knockdown in cachexia-inducing cells; and c) investigate their mechanisms of action, potentially using pharmacological approaches to inhibit their function.
 This strategy will facilitate the pre-selection of potential tumor-derived mediators of cancer cachexia for further in vivo analyses.
 Ultimately, this approach holds promise for developing targeted treatments to mitigate muscle wasting, thereby alleviating the devastating impact of cancer cachexia and improving clinical outcomes for cancer patients.